 Who are the NPPG?

-NPPG was formed in 1994 with an aim to improve the care of neonates (babies under 4 weeks), infants and children through the personal development of pharmacists and the provision of quality pharmacy services.
+NPPG was formed in 1994 with an aim to improve the care of neonates (babies under 4 weeks), infants and children through the personal development of pharmacists and those working in related roles within the health service concerned with children’s medicines and the provision of quality pharmacy services.
 NPPG is involved in pharmacy practice, research and audit, education and training, communication and advice.

 What does NPPG do for Medicines for Children?

-NPPG provides expertise from paediatric pharmacists.
-Paediatric pharmacists focus on safe and effective medication use in infants, children and young people.
+NPPG provides expertise from paediatric pharmacists and aligned professionals working in paediatric pharmacy, focusing on safe and effective medication use in infants, children and young people.
 They are usually based in hospitals, working closely with doctors.

-Stephen Tomlin, Chief Pharmacist at Great Ormond Street Children’s Hospital and Professional Secretary of the NPPG, has been on the Medicines for Children project team since the beginning of the work in 2006.
+Great Ormond Street Hospital, and Professional Lead of the NPPG, has been on the Medicines for Children project team since the beginning of the work in 2006.
 He says:

 “The development of this resource is ongoing and will continue to be led by feedback from parents and carers.
 At present the Medicines for Children team are working to provide evidence-based and accurate information for over 200 paediatric medicines through its rigorous, transparent and fully auditable production process.”